Digicreon/Arkiv/README.md

 - Store data on Amazon S3 for a few weeks/months, if you need to restore them easily.
 - Store data on Amazon Glacier for ever.
 It's an incredibly cheap storage that should be used instead of Amazon S3 for long-term conservancy.

+Data are deleted from the local drive and Amazon S3 when the configured delays are reached.
-If your data are backed up every hour (not just every day), it's possible to define a fine-grained purge of the files stored on the local drive and on Amazon S3.
-For example, it's possible to remove half the backups after two days, and keep only 2 backups per day after 2 weeks, and keep 1 backup per day after 3 weeks, and remove all files after 2 months.
-The same could be configured for Amazon S3 archives.
+If your data are backed up multiple time per day (not just every day), it's possible to define a fine-grained purge of the files stored on the local drive and on Amazon S3.
+For example, it's possible to:
+- remove half the backups after two days
+- keep only 2 backups per day after 2 weeks
+- keep 1 backup per day after 3 weeks
+- remove all files after 2 months

+The same kind of configuration could be defined for Amazon S3 archives.

 ### 1.2 Step-by-step